rsksmart/rootstock-scoreboard/PR_DOCS/PR_DESCRIPTION.md

 ---

-**Submitted as part of Rootstock Hacktivator Level 4 - Admin Dashboard Implementation**
+**Submitted as part of Rootstock Hacktivator 2/3 - Admin Dashboard Implementation**